fay-jai/Typescript-ReactJS-Webpack/README.md

 # Typescript-ReactJS-Webpack
-Repo for Getting Started with React, Typescript and Webpack Medium [blog post](https://medium.com/@fay_jai/getting-started-with-reactjs-typescript-and-webpack-95dcaa0ed33c#.cp7sr9ewx)
+Repo for Getting Started on Testing with Typescript, ReactJS, and Webpack Medium blog post